 Kazakhstan's tax legislation and regulations are subject to ongoing changes and varying interpretations.
-Instances of inconsistent opinions between local, regional and national tax authorities are not unusual, including an opinion on the IFRS approach regarding revenue, expenses and other accounts of financial statements.
+Instances of inconsistent opinions between local, regional and national tax authorities are not unusual, including an opinion on the recognition of revenue, expenses and other items in the financial statements.
 The current regime of penalties and interest related to unreported and discovered violations of Kazakhstan law are severe.
-Penalties are generally 50%-80% of the taxes additionally assessed and interest is assessed at the refinancing rate established by the National Bank of the Republic of Kazakhstan multiplied by 1.25.
-As a result, penalties and interest can amount to multiples of any assessed taxes.
-Fiscal periods remain open to review by tax authorities for five calendar years preceding the year of review.
-Under certain circumstances reviews may cover longer periods.
-Because of the uncertainties associated with Kazakhstan's tax system, the ultimate amount of taxes, penalties and interest, if any, may be in excess of the amount expensed to date and accrued as at 31 March 2023.
+As a result, the amount of additional taxes, penalties and interest may exceed the amount expensed to date and accrued as of September 30, 2023.